 RECA

 The U.S. Congress established the Radiation Exposure Compensation Act (RECA) in 1990.
-The purpose is to provide financial compensation to three groups of people:
+In July of 2025, new legislation was passed that expanded RECA to provide compensation and health benefits to more uranium workers.

 2. People who were on site during one of approximately 200 atmospheric nuclear weapon tests between 1945 and 1962 and have become sick.
-The compensation amount is $75,000.
+The compensation amount is $100,000.

-Onsite participants include Pacific test sites, the Nevada test site, the South Atlantic test site, and the Trinity test site.
+On-site participants include Pacific test sites, the Nevada test site, the South Atlantic test site, and the Trinity test site.

 RECA is administered by the Department of Justice.
 Uranium workers can qualify for additional compensation and free health benefits from the Energy Employees Occupational Illness Compensation Program (EEOICPA).